 Art doesn’t end at the edge of the canvas.
 Keep your creativity going.
 Constantly ask, “How can I be more valuable to an audience?”
-You may come up with ideas like:
+You may come up with ideas like this:

 - Convert what you do from a public display to a personal service.
-Every work is customized for hire.
+Customize your work for hire.

-- Spread a fascinating version of your history, so they can get interested in you as a person first, and music second.
+- Spread a fascinating version of your history, so fans can get emotionally interested in you.

 - Be more entertaining, so that people don’t need sophisticated tastes to appreciate your music.

 - Engage more senses.
-Make a live performance so visually interesting that even the deaf would love it.
+Make a live performance so visually interesting that even deaf people would love it.
 Can you even incorporate smell, touch, or taste?

 - Go where money is already flowing.
-Adapt what you do to match the needs of businesses, holiday resorts, hospitals, universities, etc.
+Adapt what you do to match the needs of businesses, holiday resorts, hospitals, or universities.

 Then force yourself to try all the best ideas, even if it seems unnatural at first.
 Read books about business and psychology to get more ideas, since many brilliant minds are asking the same question from a different perspective.

-Though if you find in the long run this makes you more miserable than excited, try the other way:
+Though if you find that this makes you more miserable than excited, try the other way:

 #2: Stop expecting it to be valuable to others.